precap/dcc-ex.github.io/docs/ex-webthrottle/index.rst

 Run or Install EX-WebThrottle
 =============================

 You have an option for how you would like to run |EX-WT|, from the cloud or installed locally on your machine.
-We recommend using it from the cloud or as a web app, but the choice is yours.
+We recommend using it from the cloud but the choice is yours.

 Run it now (Run from the cloud)
 ===============================